 Disclosure: Some of the links in this post are “affiliate links.”
-This means if you click on the link and purchase the item, we will receive an affiliate commission.
-Thank you for supporting Twitchetts!
+This means if you click on the link and purchase an item, we may receive an affiliate commission.

 - A Fidget Spinner.
 One you can easily take apart to clean.